 Learn how to become a department store buyer.
 Research the education and career requirements, licensure and experience required for starting a career in retail purchasing.

 Department store buyers are responsible for purchasing the goods and products that are sold in stores.
 These products can range from clothing and accessories to sporting goods and furniture.
 Buyers must find the best products for the lowest prices.
 Specific duties include evaluating inventory, researching new suppliers and traveling to trade shows.
-Overtime work is common, and the more reserved personalities may need to 'push themselves' to be assertive enough when it comes to negotiating prices.
+Overtime work is common and an assertive personality is necessary to negotiate prices with vendors.

 Step 1: Earn a Bachelor's Degree

-According to the U.S. Bureau of Labor Statistics (BLS), a high school diploma is the minimum educational requirement for working as a retail buyer, but those who wish to advance to management must hold at least a bachelor's degree.
+According to the U.S. Bureau of Labor Statistics (BLS), a high school diploma is the minimum educational requirement for working as a retail buyer.
+However, those who wish to advance to management positions must hold at least a bachelor's degree.
 A degree is also required for certain voluntary certifications.

-Individuals can pursue a bachelor's degree program in business, retail or fashion.
-Students take courses related to sales, management, merchandising, marketing, buying and selling.
-While a degree in business provides students with the necessary skills to work as buyers, a fashion or retail degree features more career-related courses.
-These include visual merchandising, fashion trends, fashion inventory and apparel merchandising.
+Individuals can pursue a bachelor's degree program in business, retail, fashion or a related field.
+Students in these programs take courses in sales, management, merchandising, marketing, buying and selling.
+While a degree in business provides students with the necessary skills to work as buyers, a fashion or retail degree features courses in visual merchandising, fashion trends, fashion inventory and apparel merchandising.

 Step 2: Gain Experience as an Assistant Buyer or Purchasing Agent

-Before obtaining a buyer position, graduates may work as assistant buyers.
+Before being offered a buyer position, entry-level graduates may need to work as assistant buyers.
 Workers in this position assist a buyer in the purchasing process.
-The duties vary depending on the department store and employer, but common duties include managing the flow of samples, sending out purchase orders and coordinating logistics with buyers.
+Duties can vary depending on the department store and employer, but common duties include managing the flow of samples, sending out purchase orders and coordinating logistics with buyers.

-Develop your keys skills to become a buyer.
-In preparation for your career as a buyer, as an assistant buyer, you can start to learn about the industry and communication with other professionals in the field.
-You also have an opportunity to develop a basic knowledge of buying products and goods, negotiating prices, managing time and solving problems.
+In preparation for a career as a buyer, assistant buyers develop their skills by learning about the industry and how to communicate with other professionals in the field.
+Assistant buyers also have the opportunity to develop fundamental knowledge of purchasing goods, negotiating prices, managing time and solving problems.

-Earn voluntary certification.
 Several professional organizations offer certification for non-management purchasing agents.
-The American Purchasing Society offers the Certified Purchasing Professional certification, and the Association for Operations Management offers the Certified Supply Chain Professional credential.
+The American Purchasing Society offers the Certified Purchasing Professional certification.
+The Association for Operations Management offers the Certified Supply Chain Professional credential.

 Step 3: Advance to a Management Position

-The BLS suggests five years of experience is typically the minimum requirement for moving into management.
-As an experienced buyer, you may advance to an assistant purchasing manager to gain additional experience and on-the-job training.
+The BLS states that five years of experience is typically the minimum requirement for moving into purchasing management positions.
+Experienced buyers can advance to assistant purchasing manager positions and gain additional experience and on-the-job training.
 Senior management positions include supply manager and purchasing manager.

-Earn advanced voluntary certification.
-If you hold a bachelor's degree and have at least three years of management experience, you qualify to earn the Certified Professional in Supply Management credential.
+Those who hold a bachelor's degree and have at least three years of management experience qualify to earn the Certified Professional in Supply Management credential.